 A lot of people who can’t draw well, teach art online, so how do you improve your drawing if the teacher isn’t very good?
-I’ve been drawing all my adult life, I’m nearly 60 now, and these are some practical drawing tips that will help you gain confidence and get better results.
+I’ve been drawing all my adult life, I’m 60 now, and these are some practical drawing tips that will show you how to get better at drawing.

 There’s no substitute for practice, we can all agree on that.
 We learn best by our mistakes.
 I often think that a drawing is just a series of corrected mistakes.
 I build on small successes as I progress and that encourages me to stay with it.

 As a wildlife artist, I like to get the eyes right.
 If I can do that successfully, from the outset, it gives me a boost.
 I can afford to invest my time when I know that the key focal point is correct.

 Of course, that applies to me and my subject matter, but let’s cover a few tips that apply more generally.

 Get better at Drawing With One Brand of Pencils